ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/document-extensions/counters/indexing.js.markdown

 {NOTE: }

-* To index counters, create a [static index](../../indexes/creating-and-deploying#static-indexes) that inherits from `AbstractCountersIndexCreationTask` or `AbstractCsharpCountersIndexCreationTask `.
+* To index counters, create a [static index](../../indexes/creating-and-deploying#static-indexes) that inherits from `AbstractCountersIndexCreationTask ` or `AbstractRawJavaScriptCountersIndexCreationTask `.

 * Auto-indexes for counters are not available at this time.